2011 Major League Baseball wild card chase: Aftermath

 The Rays would go on to lose the Division Series in four games to the Texas Rangers, winning only Game 1.

-The Cardinals would go on to win the World Series over the Rangers, overcoming a 2–1 deficit in the Division Series and twice coming back from being a strike away from losing the 2011 World Series in Game 6, which was won on a walk-off home run by David Freese.
+The Cardinals would go on to defeat the Phillies in the Division Series in five games after falling behind 2–1 in the series (ironically, the Phillies defeating the Braves in Game 162 had allowed St. Louis to clinch a wild card spot), beat their NL Central-rival Brewers in the League Championship Series in six games, and went on to win the World Series over the Rangers in seven games, twice coming back from being a strike away from losing the 2011 World Series in Game 6, which was won on a walk-off home run by David Freese.